AI4Finance-Foundation/Quantifying-ESG-Alpha-using-Scholar-Big-Data-ICAIF-2020/README.md

-# Quantifying ESG Alpha in Scholar Big Data An Automated Machine Learning Approach
+# Quantifying ESG Alpha in Scholar Big Data: An Automated Machine Learning Approach

 ESG (Environmental, social, governance) factors are widely known as the three primary factors in measuring the sustainability and societal impacts of an investment in a company or business.
 This repoitory proposes a quantitative approach to measuring the ESG premium in stock trading using ESG scholar data.